 Theme for the gathering

 The four archetypes: The King, Warrior, Lover, and Magician are the road maps to healthy, mature masculinity.
-This fall 2019 the theme of the Connecticut men’s gathering is focusing on the Magician Archetype.
+This fall 2019 the theme of the Connecticut men’s gathering is focusing on the King Archetype.

 "The King" Archetype